Infrared Scan with Every Home Inspection

-First, we must schedule your inspection service.
-I've even provided a link, fill out the required info, and you're onto the next step.
+First, we must schedule your inspection.
+I've even provided a link, fill out the required info, and you're onto step 2.

 ↓ Make sure you schedule ↓

 Only one more step to go after this one.
 Isn't this easy?
 Hover your mouse and check out step 2, then you're ready for the final step.

 The Second Step

 ↓ Did you schedule yet? ↓

-We arrived at your easiest step and also the most important.
+We arrived at your easiest and most important step.
 Sit back, relax, and hover your mouse to see what step 3 entails.